 This plugin allows your WordPress blog to output pages compressed in gzip format if a browser supports compression.

 If you are using WordPress as your blog platform and want to increase its performance, The Lazy Widget Loader plugin provides lazy loading for widgets to improve page loading.
 Use it on slow widgets, especially those where external data is loaded, like widgets from Facebook, Twitter, Adsense and others.

 WordPress Caching and Speed Optimization for Advanced Cloud Setup

 WordPress Caching and Speed Optimization for Advanced Cloud Setup is hard as most Cloud providers keep combination hidden.
-Here is the master guide of the rules.
+Here is the master guide to the rules.
 This article on WordPress Caching and Speed Optimization for Advanced Cloud Setup is not for WordPress users using a single Cloud Server or VPS or dedicated server or the worst – a shared server.

-The mentioned above plugins and guides to optimize WordPress performance will definitely help you in achieving the desired results.
+The mentioned above plugins and guides to optimize WordPress performance will help you in achieving the desired results.

 The speed factor of your website matters a lot and should be dealt with utmost care.
-Without taking the effective measure, you end up having a drastically slow website with lost customers and subscribers.
+Without taking the useful measure, you end up having a drastically slow site with lost customers and subscribers.
 So, just get rid of unwanted elements and take out the right tools that aid in the growth of your website.
 Speeding up websites is important — not just to site owners, but to all Internet users.
 Faster sites create happy users and we’ve seen in our internal studies that when a site responds slowly, visitors spend less time there.